-- Classes are scheduled from 08:00-10:45. - Every class will begin with a warming-up exercise and discuss homework of five basic sentences of common expression for daily uses. - Students are responsible for one short quiz a week on Fridays. - Students are expected to meet teachers one-on-one for 30 minutes/student every Wednesday to practice their speaking skills and to correct and improve their pronunciations. - There will be one written mid-term exam.
-There will be one oral final exam before ISP and one oral exam post-ISP period.
+- Classes are scheduled from 08:00-10:45. - Every class will begin with a warming-up exercise and homework discussion of five basic sentences of common expression for daily use. - Students are responsible for one short quiz a week on Fridays. - Students are expected to meet teachers one-on-one for 30 minutes/student every Wednesday to practice their speaking skills and to correct and improve their pronunciations. - There will be one written mid-term exam.
+There will be one oral final exam.